Cambridge University Press

 Cambridge University Press is the university press of the University of Cambridge.
-Granted a letters patent by King Henry VIII in 1534, it is the oldest university press in the world.
+Granted letters patent by King Henry VIII in 1534, it is the oldest university press in the world.
 Cambridge University Press merged with Cambridge Assessment to form Cambridge University Press and Assessment under Queen Elizabeth II's approval in August 2021.
 However, the Press retains an independent existence within the larger entity.

 With a global sales presence, publishing hubs, and offices in more than 40 countries, it has published over 50,000 titles by authors from over 100 countries.
 Its publications include more than 420 academic journals, monographs, reference works, school and university textbooks, and English language teaching and learning publications.
 It also publishes Bibles, runs a bookshop in Cambridge, sells through Amazon, and has a conference venues business in Cambridge at the Pitt Building and the Sir Geoffrey Cass Sports and Social Centre.
 It also serves as the King's Printer.

 Cambridge University Press, as part of the University of Cambridge, is a non-profit organization.
 Cambridge University Press joined The Association of American Publishers trade organization in the Hachette v.
 Internet Archive lawsuit which resulted in the removal of access to over 500,000 books from global readers.